VR-25/acc/README.md

 # loop_cmd (lc) #
 # This is meant for extending accd's functionality.
-# It is periodically executed by is_charging() - which is called regularly, within the main accd loop.
+# It is periodically executed by the is_charging function -- which is called regularly, within the main accd loop.
 # The boolean isCharging is available.
 # Refer back to COMMAND EXAMPLES.